nix-community/nixago/docs/src/contributing/plugins.md

 The `pre-commit-config.yaml` file has a `repos` field which is a list of repositories that pre-commit should build from.
 The `#Repo` definition provides the schema for these entries.
 Each entry must have a `repo` field which is a string value.
-The `rev` field is an interesting one: it's only optional if the `repo` field is set to "local".
-The above first sets the `rev` field to optional using the `?` symbol and then conditonally sets it to required based on the value of `repo`.
+The `rev` field is interesting: it's only optional if the `repo` field is set to "local".
+The above sets the `rev` field to optional using the `?` symbol and then conditonally sets it to required based on the value of `repo`.
 Finally, each entry has a list of hooks, denoted by the `[...#Hooks]` syntax.